yodahuang/notes-v2/content/Reinforcement Learning/Overview of basics.md

+---
+date: 2025-10-04
+---

 I took deep RL course in grad school and this is a refreshment based on materials of [Hugging Face Deep Reinforcement Learning](https://huggingface.co/learn/deep-rl-course/unit0/introduction?fw=pt).
 Honestly it's not a good course.
 It makes hard parts feel hand-wavy and turns simple things overly complicated.
 This note serves as a place where I store my nodes, which should be a better starting point for exploring RL ideas.

+Edit: the course is just **useless**.
+It teach you the obvious, but hides the details from you, and the homework / projects are just using existing APIs.
+I strongly suggest DeepMind x UCL 2021 lecture series [here](https://www.youtube.com/playlist?list=PLqYmG7hTraZDVH599EItlEWsUOsJbAodm).

 RL problem is optimization problem.
 So it shares quite some core idea with control theory.
 You should feel at home with state $S_t$ and action $A_t$, they are the same one in [[Intro and Bayes Filters|Bayes Filter]] or [[Kalman Filter]].
 We got new thing $R_t$, which is used for reward / loss.